ookamiinc/guides/protocol/git.md

 ## Write a Feature

-Create a local feature branch based off master.
+Create a local feature branch based off master or staging (if it exists).

     git checkout master
     git pull